 Players who struggle to eat solid food before a match because of nerves or poor appetite, may find liquid carbohydrates (e.g. fruit smoothie) more appealing.

 Eating and drinking during competition

-- Baked potatoes with lean beef mince sauce
+- Baked potatoes with minced beef topping

 *Content in this fact sheet should be considered general advice only and may not suit your circumstances.
 Before modifying your diet, consult an Accredited Sports Dietitian.
 All content is regularly peer reviewed before publishing.